blueburrito24/obsidiannotes/Wishlist.md

 	total 86.04

 	after selling revo 1.0 I have 70, then after selling toei I have 70. so I have 140. enough for spideys.

+	if my monster venom sells I want to use the money for ct agent venom

 ## General Wishlist